We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-If you’ve ever experienced a persistent stabbing pain on your heel — especially when you get out of bed in the morning — then you know all about plantar fasciitis.
+If you’ve ever experienced a persistent stabbing pain in your heel — especially when you get out of bed in the morning — then you know all about plantar fasciitis.

 This common orthopedic complaint can cause nagging discomfort that makes walking almost unbearable.
-While many runners battle this condition while exercising, it can also affect your daily life.
+While many runners experience this condition while exercising, it can also affect your daily life.

 The good news?
 There are several ways to manage plantar fasciitis, including choosing and wearing the proper footwear for work, exercise, and leisure.